Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computational design

-Let us assume that the unit cell $Y$ is a working domain and consider $\omega$ an open and bounded subset of $Y$ representing the shape of the architectured microstructure.
-The distance between the homogenized elastic moduli over the unit cell and target elastic moduli can be measured by the following cost functional,
+Next we discuss the framework of the optimisation problem without presenting the details of the algorithm which is beyond the scope of the paper.
+A detailed discussion is given by the authors in \cite{Nika2019}. \\ Assume that the unit cell $Y$ is the working domain and consider $\omega$ an open and bounded subset of $Y$ representing the shape of the micro-architecture.
+The optimisation problem seeks to find the shape $\omega$ such that the effective stiffness of the material reaches a given target value $\mathbb{C}^t$.
+The problem can be formulated as constrained minimisation problem.
+The distance between the effective elastic moduli over the unit cell and target elastic moduli can be measured by the following cost functional: